Boundary Dehn twists are often commutators: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Aaron Landesman, Seraphina Lee, Yujie Lin, Tom Mrowka, Anubhav Mukherjee, and Mary Stelow for interesting discussions and helpful comments.
-The author would also like to thank the School of Science, the Department of Mathematics, and the Office of Graduate Education for the MIT Dean of Science fellowship for support in their doctoral studies, as well as NSF grant DMS-2105512 and the Simons Foundation Award \#994330 (Simons Collaboration on New Structures in Low-Dimensional Topology).
+The author would like to thank Aaron Landesman, Yujie Lin, Tom Mrowka, Anubhav Mukherjee, and Mary Stelow for helpful discussions.
+The author would also like to thank the School of Science, the Department of Mathematics, and the Office of Graduate Education for support through the MIT Dean of Science fellowship during their doctoral studies, as well as NSF grant DMS-2105512 and the Simons Foundation Award \#994330 (Simons Collaboration on New Structures in Low-Dimensional Topology).